-The recent incidents do, to some degree, widen the overall threat picture for operations in the Black Sea, although the security situation still varies.
-Ukrainian forces are unlikely to target non-"shadow fleet" vessels, including those transiting to Russian Black Sea ports.
-Russia is likely to retaliate in response to the recent Ukrainian attacks on Russia's "shadow fleet" vessels.
+The latest incidents do underline the widening of the overall threat picture for operations in the Black Sea, with the security situation still varying locally.
+Although Ukrainian forces are unlikely to target non-'shadow fleet' vessels, including those transiting to Russian Black Sea ports, future expansion of target selection cannot be ruled out.
+Russia is still likely to retaliate in response to the recent Ukrainian attacks on Russia's "shadow fleet" vessels.
 However, the retaliation is most likely to target Ukrainian drone production facilities and port infrastructure.
 But future attacks on commercial vessels on the basis of supporting the Ukrainian war effort, transporting weapons etc. cannot be ruled out.
 Potential harassment, AIS/GPS signal jamming or spoofing, and the use of warning shots also remain possible.
 Ukrainian forces are expected to continue pressuring Russian forces in the Black Sea, including in and near Crimea, in order to achieve greater control over the maritime domain to secure the shipping in the area.